IgniteUI/indigo-design-docfx/en/components/spline-chart.md

 <img class="responsive-img" src="../images/spline_chart_demo.png" srcset="../images/spline_chart_demo@2x.png 2x" />

-The Spline Chart has Title, Legend and a Chart Area, which can be changed between two states - Idle and Hover, and where you can also change the Chart Type - Spline or Area, and its Series Amount.
-Individual series of the legend can also be turned off by setting them to No Symbol.
-Their color and symbol - rectangle, line or dot, can also be changed individually.
+The Spline Chart has Title, Legend, and Chart Area, where you can choose between Idle and Hover states.
+It also supports two chart types: Spline and Area with a number of Series Amount configurations and allows to adjust the Legend accordingly.

 ## Title